bible-technology/scripture-burrito/docs/index.rst

 Feedback
 --------

-Feedback may be provided via the `Technology.Bible forum <https://technology.bible/c/sb>`_ or via the `Scripture Burrito Github repository <https://github.com/bible-technology/scripture-burrito>`_.
+Feedback may be provided via the `Technology.Bible forum <https://technology.bible/c/sb>`_ or via the `Scripture Burrito Github issues <https://github.com/bible-technology/scripture-burrito/issues>`_.

 The :ref:`committee_members` invites comments on all aspects of this documentation, but has identified some specific issues about which decisions need to be taken: